rotki/rotki/docs/api.rst

    :statuscode 200: Backup was downloaded successfully.
    :statuscode 400: The given filepath does not exist
-   :statuscode 409: No user is currently logged in or failure to download the backup or the requested file to download is not in the user's data directory.
+   :statuscode 401: No user is currently logged in.
+   :statuscode 409: Failure to download the backup or the requested file to download is not in the user's data directory.
    :statuscode 500: Internal rotki error.

 Get associated locations